EU agrees economic sanctions on Russia

 The president of the European Commission, Jose Manuel Barroso, and European Council President Herman Van Rompuy said the sanctions were means as a "strong warning" that Russia's actions in Crimea were not unacceptable and would bring "heavy costs" to its economy.

-"The European Union will fulfil its obligations to protect and ensure the security of its citizens.
-And the European Union will stand by its neighbours and partners," the EU's top two officials said in statement.
+"The European Union will fulfill its obligations to protect and ensure the security of its citizens.
+And the European Union will stand by its neighbors and partners," the EU's top two officials said in statement.

 Several European diplomats, speaking on condition of anonymity, said sanctions could be ratcheted up further if necessary.